camnguyen168/Financial-Econometrics/README.md

 - SRR is statistical significant and positive associated with the acquisition activity next year

-In the regression, we also find that some control factor are significantly with firm acquisition Three variables emerge as highly significant predictors:
+In the regression, we also find that some control factor are significantly associated with firm acquisition.
+Three variables emerge as highly significant predictors:
 1. Organizational Scale: Lagged total assets (log_at_lag) confirms that a firm’s existing balance sheet capacity is the strongest anchor for future deal size or large firm are about to conduct more merge and aquisition
 2. Operating Efficiency: The EBIT_Margin shows a robust positive association.
 This suggests that highly profitable firms leverage their superior cash-flow generation to execute larger-scale acquisitions.